chazlarson/Media-Scripts/Plex/README.md

 `location` will be `local` or `remote` depending whether the URL pointed to the plex server or to some other site like tmdb.

+The folder structure in which the images are saved is controlled by a combination of settings; please review the examples below to find the format you want and the settings that you need to generate it.

+All movies and TV shows in a single folder:
 ```
 POSTER_CONSOLIDATE=1: